pixzcodes/tasks-cli/README.md

-                          Status can be one of the following: todo, done, in-progress delete (id)             : Takes a task (id) as an integer and removes it completely from the task list. help                    : Displays this message.
+                          Status can be one of the following: todo, done, in-progress delete (id)             : Takes a task (id) as an integer and removes it completely from the task list. help                    : Displays this message. mark-in-progress (id)   : Changes status of given task by (id) to 'in-progress'

 Detailed man page coming soon.
 ```